next-LI/datasette-csv-importer/README.md

 # datasette-csv-importer

-Datasette plugin for live-uploading CSV files with a user-friendly configuration UI that doesn't require the application to be restarted to work.
+A Datasette plugin for live-uploading CSV files with a user-friendly configuration UI that doesn't require the application to be restarted to work.

 This plugin was inspired by the [datasette-upload-csvs](https://github.com/simonw/datasette-upload-csvs) plugin and uses [CSVs-to-SQlite](https://github.com/simonw/csvs-to-sqlite) to actually perform the import.
 Configuration comes from a parsed version of the CLI tool's `--help` output.